 Note: The DBT degradation of PER happens in the cell nucleus as well

 Processes like these happen in humans as well.
-Humans, animals and plants are dependent on these processes to maintain a functional internal clock.
-What’s more, earlier experiments on animals and humans have been able to demonstrate how the internal clock manifests itself in real life.
+Humans, animals, and plants depend on these processes to maintain a functional internal clock.
+Moreover, earlier experiments on animals and humans have demonstrated how the internal clock manifests itself in real life.

 Isolating people to test their internal clocks

 How does this affect us in our everyday life?

 Several experiments on plants, animals, and even humans, starting as far back as the 18th century, laid the ground for this year’s Nobel winners to initiate their projects.

 You might already be aware that, even in the absence of natural sunlight, the body can adapt to the rotation of the Earth.
 This can be observed in your body temperature, hormonal balance, metabolism, and sleep patterns.
 Believe it or not, you don’t need a watch or an app to keep these physical properties cycling between days.
 Heck, you don’t even need the sunlight for that.

 A series of experiments between the 1960s and the 1980s performed at the Max Planck Institute in Wilhelmshaven, Germany, confirmed this in a pretty cool way.
 They let test subjects live in rooms, totally isolated from the outside world, for days to weeks.
 No clocks, no time indication, and sometimes, no entertainment.
 They did get food and drinks, though.